 Local workers - Qualifications - Health Care and Social Assistance

-In the Cook Shire, the Health Care and Social Assistance workforce has a higher proportion with tertiary qualifications compared to the Financial and Insurance Services workforce.
+In the Gunnedah Shire, the Health Care and Social Assistance workforce has a lower proportion with tertiary qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.